Collocations with “Opportunity”

 Meaning: a chance to take a photo of someone or something.

-- Professional photographers use every photo opportunity they can.
+- Professional photographers make the most of every photo opportunity.

 A window of opportunity